Skip to Main Content

 Can you handle period productions?

-Yes, our costume designers specialize in period work covering Colonial, Gilded Age, Jazz Age, mid-century, and every era of New York history.
-The Garment District and Broadway's wardrobe houses provide unparalleled period costume resources.
+Yes, our costume designers specialize in period work covering Colonial, Gilded Age, Jazz Age, mid-century, and each era of New York history.
+The Garment District and Broadway's wardrobe houses give unparalleled period costume resources.

 How do you handle background costumes?